Hussein-S0liman/Template3/README.md

 # Template3
-This is template I did from elzero web school channel on youtube as a training on HTML &amp; CSS
+This is the third template I did from elzero web school channel on youtube as a training on HTML &amp; CSS